What?! Seat belt syndrome? What is that?!

-We’ve all read the stats (and if you haven’t, read here) about injuries and deaths related to car seat misuse or lack of use.
-We know how low the percentage is of children who should be using child restraints and actually are.
+We’ve all read the stats (and if you haven’t, read the car seat statistics here) about injuries and deaths related to car seat misuse or lack of use.
+The National Highway Traffic Safety Administration (NHTSA) found 37% of the who died in a crash in 2017 were not restrained.

 First and foremost I want to make it clear, it is best and keeps your child safest if you:

-- keep them in the appropriate child safety restraint for their size, weight and age
+- keep your child in the appropriate child safety restraint for their size, weight and age

-- keep them buckled in a lap/shoulder belt when they fit properly in the vehicle’s seat belt (read 5-step seat belt fit test)
+- make sure your child is buckled in a lap/shoulder belt when they fit properly in the vehicle’s seat belt (read 5-step seat belt fit test)

 Parents often ask Child Passenger Safety (CPS) Technicians, “how can I put my 6-year-old back into a booster seat?
 And why should I, he uses a seat belt?”

-The National Highway Traffic Safety Administration recommends that children should be in a child restraint like a RideSafer Travel Vest or booster seat until they are at least 8-years-old (really a bare minimum) and most preferably 4’9″ tall (often times around 10 or even 12 years old).
+NHTSA recommends that children should be in a child restraint like a RideSafer Travel Vest or booster seat until they are at least 8-years-old.
+This age is really a bare minimum.

 So Here’s the WHY

-When children are not properly restrained, meaning they are in a lap-only belt, they are in an ill-fitting lap/shoulder belt or even if they moved the shoulder portion of the seat belt behind them or under their arm (whether in a booster seat or not) to keep it from rubbing their neck, they are at greater risk of seat belt syndrome.
+When children are not properly restrained, they are at greater risk of seat belt syndrome.
+Not properly restrained could mean they are in a lap-only belt, they are in an ill-fitting lap/shoulder belt or they moved the shoulder portion of the seat belt behind them or under their arm (whether in a booster seat or not) to keep it from rubbing their neck.

 To understand seat belt syndrome it is helpful to know some math.
-A simple equation can be applied to understand the amount of restraining force it takes to keep an occupant secured in their seat during a motor vehicle crash.
+We apply a simple equation to understand the amount of restraining force it takes to keep an occupant secured in their seat during a motor vehicle crash.
 Weight X Speed.
 That is the weight of the occupant times the speed the vehicle is traveling at the time of impact.
 An example would be a 40-pound child in a vehicle traveling at 30 miles per hour at the time of impact would require 1,200 pounds of restraining force to keep that child restrained during the crash.

-An improperly restrained or unrestrained child would be propelled into the back of the front seat (as seen in the picture and the crash test video), the dash or windshield, another passenger or be thrown out of the vehicle via a window or sun-roof.
+An improperly restrained or unrestrained child would be propelled into the back of the front seat (as seen in the picture above and this crash test video), the dash or windshield, another passenger or be thrown out of the vehicle via a window or sun-roof.

 A child who is too small for the seat belt system often scrouches down so their knees reach the end of the seat; this moves the lap portion of the seat belt up to their abdomen and all that nice soft tissue.
-If they are in a lap-only belt or put the shoulder portion behind them or under their arm; they lose upper body restraint causing abdominal, spinal and/or head injuries.
+If they are in a lap-only belt or put the shoulder portion behind them or under their arm, they lose upper body restraint.
+This can cause abdominal, spinal and/or head injuries.